curl/everything-curl/libcurl-easyhandle.md

 the transfer from the easy handle.
 See [Post transfer information](libcurl-getinfo.md).

-While the transfer is ongoing, libcurl calls your specified functions - known as *[callbacks](libcurl-callbacks.md])* - to deliver data, to read data or to do a wide variety of things.
+While the transfer is ongoing, libcurl calls your specified functions—known as *[callbacks](libcurl-callbacks.md])*—to deliver data, to read data or to do a wide variety of things.

 ### Reuse!